Edit and add entries

 Add entry

-All entries you have added can be found in the menu under “Edited Entries.”
+All entries you have added or edited can be found in the menu under “My entries.”
 When the entry is completed, all information is published directly.

 Edit entry

-3. Alternatively, you can scroll all the way down and click “Edit entry.”
+Alternatively, you can scroll all the way down and click “Complete entry.”

-All entries you have edited can be found in the menu under “Edited Entries.”
+All entries you have edited can be found in the menu under “My entries.”
 As with Wikipedia, all users can edit all entries.
 Only change entries if you are sure.
 When you make changes to a listing, the people who created the listing are notified.
-You can then accept or reject the changes.

 Select a category